true-north-engineering/helm-file-utils/GOGUIDELINES.md

 ### 2.4.
 Defer

--   _defer_ functions **SHOULD** be used whenever dealing with resources that needs to be released, regardless of which path a function takes to return.
+-   _defer_ functions should be used whenever dealing with resources that needs to be released, regardless of which path a function takes to return.
 This guarantees that you will never forget to release the resource. e.g. IO operations.
--   You **MUST** make sure _defer_ function does not include a resource that might be _nil_ and results in an _invalid memory address_ panic.
+-   You must make sure _defer_ function does not include a resource that might be _nil_ and results in an _invalid memory address_ panic.

 ```go
 // Bad